2017 Atlantic hurricane season: Peak to late-season activity

 September featured copious activity, with four hurricanes forming: Jose, Katia, Lee, and Maria, the final of which became the tenth-most-intense Atlantic hurricane on record.
 As Irma also persisted into September and reached Category 5 intensity, it and Maria marked the first recorded instance of two Category 5 hurricanes occurring in the same month.
-The season became only the sixth to feature at least two Category 5 hurricanes, after 1932, 1933, 1961, 2005, and 2007.
+The season became only the sixth at the time to feature at least two Category 5 hurricanes, after 1932, 1933, 1961, 2005, and 2007.
 With Maria becoming the first Category 5 hurricane on record to strike Dominica, 2017 also became the only season other than 2007 to have at least two cyclones make landfall at Category 5 intensity.
 Maria caused a major humanitarian crisis in Puerto Rico, resulting in nearly $91 billion in damage and a death toll that exceeded 3,000.
 October featured hurricanes Nate and Ophelia, as well as Tropical Storm Philippe; Nate was the worst natural disaster in Costa Rican history, as well as the fastest-moving cyclone in the Gulf of Mexico.
 Ophelia became the easternmost major hurricane on record in the Atlantic.
 Activity concluded with the formation of Tropical Storm Rina in early November, though the season did not officially end until November 30.

 The seasonal activity was reflected with an accumulated cyclone energy index value of 223 units, the seventh-highest value on record in the Atlantic.
 Despite an above average number of storms to begin 2017, many were weak and short-lived, resulting in the lowest ACE value for a season's first five named storms on record.
 However, Hurricane Irma produced the third-highest ACE value on record, 64.9 units.
 The season ultimately featured three storms that produced an ACE value above 40 units, the first occurrence on record.
 September 2017 featured more ACE than any month in recorded history in the Atlantic (surpassing September 2004), and September 8 alone produced more ACE than any other day on record.
 Overall, September's ACE value represented activity about three-and-a-half times more active than the 1981–2010 average for the month.